asdf-format/asdf-java/README.md

 ## Examples

-The following examples reference the Roman Space Telescope's [wfi_mosaic-1.0.0](https://github.com/spacetelescope/rad/blob/0.23.1/src/rad/resources/schemas/wfi_mosaic-1.0.0.yaml) schema, which describes the structure of L3 mosaic images for the WFI instrument.
+The following examples reference the Roman Space Telescope's [wfi_mosaic-1.0.0](https://github.com/spacetelescope/rad/blob/0.23.1/src/rad/resources/schemas/wfi_mosaic-1.0.0.yaml) schema, which describes the structure of L3 mosaic image files for the WFI instrument.

 Here's a partial visualization of an ASDF file containing a wfi_mosaic-1.0.0 object: